AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 ## Cloud Locations Accounts API

+The Accounts API includes all endpoints for managing Cloud Location accounts.

+### Account Types

-Analytics API Cloud Locations accounts are specified by `type.` Accounts types are described in the following table:
+Analytics API Cloud Locations accounts are specified by `type`.
+Account types are described in the following table:

 | Type | Description |
 | --- | --- |